 What is Joint Venture (JV)?

-- A joint venture can be for a singular purpose or can be an on-going purpose.
+- It can be for a singular purpose or can be an on-going purpose.

 - In a JV, the business entities share their resources, assets, equity to make the venture successful.
-While getting into the JV, they also sign an agreement which binds them to share the results of profit/loss, management etc.
+While getting into the JV, they also sign an agreement that binds them to share the results of profit/loss, management, etc.

 - Sometimes, two or more business entities come together and form a new entity altogether for their JV.
 In that case, they call it partnerships, corporations, or limited liability companies.

-- Sometimes, these business entities keep their own individual identity and go for a JV with a joint venture agreement.
+- Sometimes, these business entities keep their own individual identity and go for a JV agreement.

 - In most cases, the JV is initiated to achieve a single purpose like research or production of certain products.
 But JV can also be formed for an on-going purpose.

-#1 – Google’s Verily LIfe Sciences – GlaxoSmithKline Joint Venture Example
+#1 – Google’s Verily Life Sciences – GlaxoSmithKline Example

-Recently, Volvo and Uber have also announced that they would form a joint venture to produce self-driving cars.
+Recently, Volvo and Uber have announced that they would form a joint venture to produce self-driving cars.
 The ratio would be 50%-50%.
-As per the agreement, they are doing a $300 million investment for this JV.
+As per the agreement, they are making a $300 million investment for this JV.

-- Risks and costs are distributed: In a business, every company has to bear its own costs and risks.
-But in the case of joint venture, two or more parties share the risks and costs as per the agreement.
+- Risks and costs are distributed: In business, every company has to bear its costs and risks.
+But in the case of a JV, two or more parties share the risks and costs as per the agreement.
 As a result, the chances of failure get reduced to a large extent.

 - Temporary agreement: A company has a perpetual entity.
-But in the case of JV, two or more companies come together for a temporary agreement to produce something new.
-As a result, none of the companies is bound in the commitment for long period of time.
+But in the case of JV, two or more companies come together for a temporary joint venture agreement to produce something new.
+As a result, none of the companies is bound in the commitment for a long period.

 - You will be able to sell your portion: 80% of all JV end up in a sale.
 When two or more companies form a JV, it’s for a particular purpose.
 Once the purpose is served, one company can sell the part of its share to another partner.